 Click on the Counties theme and use the Symbol Selector to change the Fill Color to "No Color" so we can see through it to the background map, and the new display appears.
+Click on the symbol for the Evap points and use the Symbol Selector to change the size of the points to 10 and the color to Red.
 Let's examine Travis County.